Magic Items

 Spell Trigger

-This is the activation method used for wands.
-Spell trigger activation is similar to spell completion, but it's even simpler.
-No gestures or spell finishing is needed, just a single word that must be spoken.
-If you have the spell on your known spells list, activating it from a wand costs but one charge.
-If you know a spell of the same type (arcane, divine, inherent, or natural), activating it costs three charges.
-If you do not know any spell of the same type, you may not activate it.
-Before you can activate a wand, you have to figure out what spell is stored in it.
-Activating a spell trigger item is a standard action and does not provoke attacks of opportunity.
+Spell trigger items always have charges — usually 50 when freshly crafted.
+If you have the spell on your known spells list, activating the wand costs but one charge.
+If you know a first level (or higher) spell of the same type (arcane, divine, inherent, or natural), but not the specific spell in the wand, activating it costs three charges.
+If you do not know a spell of the same type, you may not activate it.
+If your caster level is less than the wand's, the cost in charges is increased by two extra charges.

 Command Word